daiki-skm/clean-architecture-api/README.md

 - Usecase Layer (Application Business Rules)
 - Domain Layer (Enterprise Business Rules)

+If you want to more understand, please refer to [here](https://zenn.dev/articles/6ff48a9dc4f645/edit)!

 ## Run the Applications
 This projects used a firestore.
 You must set the firestore.
 The following [Golang入門 Firestore導入篇](https://rightcode.co.jp/blog/information-technology/golang-introduction-firestore)